SF-WDI-LABS/interview-prep/README.md

 ## Interview questions we have asked you

 * isPalindrome //is the string a palindrome?
-* arePermutations(str1, str2) //are these two strings permutations of one another?
 * [remove duplicate characters from a string](http://thatjsdude.com/interview/js1.html#removeDuplicateChar)
 * isPrime(integer) - given an integer return a boolean to tell whether the integer is prime
-* Fibonacci sequence generator - given `n`, return the `n`th Fibonacci number
 * Mumbling.
 Given a string `abcd` return `A-Bb-Ccc-Dddd`.
 The `n`th letter in the alphabet will be replaced by `n` copies of itself, with the first capitalized.
-* Build a bubble sort algorithm from scratch.
 * Remove Duplicates from an Array
 * Compare Strings.
 * Factorial: given a number `n` you should be able to return `n` factorial (`n!`).